Towards the classification of maximum scattered linear sets of $\mathrm{PG}(1,q^5)$: Some geometric properties

 Any maximum scattered linear set in $\PG(1,q^5)$ is, up to projectivities, of type $L_{f_0}$ or $L_{f_1}$, with $f_0(x)=x^q+a_2x^{q^2}+a_3x^{q^3}+a_4x^{q^4}$ and $f_1(x)=x^{q^2}+a_3x^{q^3}$, see \cite[Proposition 2.1]{MZ2019}.
 Indeed, if $f(x)=\sum_{i=0}^4a_ix^{q^i}$ and $\hat f(x)=\sum_{i=0}^4a_i^{q^{5-i}}x^{q^{5-i}}$, then $L_f=L_{\hat f}$ \cite[Lemma 3.1]{CMP}.
 The scattered polynomials of type $f_1(x)$ are of pseudoregulus (when $a_3=0$) or LP (when $a_3\neq0$) type.
 On the other hand, if $f(x)\in\Fqc[x]$ is an $\Fq$-linearized polynomial and $\Sigma=\{[t,t^q,t^{q^2},t^{q^3},t^{q^4}]\colon t\in\Fqc^*\}$, then we can explicitly show a vertex $\Gamma_f$ such that $\wp_{\Gamma_f}(\Sigma)\cong L_f$.
 In particular,

 For $q=3,4,5$ all planes $\Gamma_{f_0}$ have been analyzed by a \texttt{GAP} script, and when they give rise to MSLSs they always have either the pseudoregulus configuration (that is, they satisfy the hypotheses of Theorem~\ref{t:CsZa20162}), or configuration~I, or configuration~II.
-The script for the case $q=5$ is available at \href{https://pastebin.com/TMA5y0Ez}{https://pastebin.com/TMA5y0Ez}.
-This implies the following result.

-\begin{theorem} For $q\le5$, any maximum scattered linear set in $\PG(1,q^5)$ is either of pseudoregulus or of LP type. \end{theorem}
+The scripts for the cases $q=3,4$ and $q=5$ are available at \href{https://pastebin.com/GaV9PTYp}{https://pastebin.com/GaV9PTYp} and \href{https://pastebin.com/TMA5y0Ez}{https://pastebin.com/TMA5y0Ez}, respectively.
+This implies that for $q\le5$, any maximum scattered linear set in $\PG(1,q^5)$ is either of pseudoregulus or of LP type.
+This result is contained in our main result, Theorem~\ref{t:summary}, which will be proved with different arguments.